TFAGaming/NetLevel-Bot/README.md

 # Frequently Asked Questions (FAQs):

 ## Is it possible to make this bot public?
 Yes it is possible, but it's not recommended since the database might reach 1GB size or more if your bot is more than in 1000 servers, which lowers your database performance.
-You can make the bot private, even if your server has more than 500,000 members (and the users are active), the database file will reach only to 1MB, which is good and it won't lose it's performance while reading and writing the SQLite file.
+You can make the bot private, even if your server has more than 500,000 members (and the users are active), the database file will reach only to ~3MB, which is good and it won't lose it's performance while reading and writing the SQLite file.

-You can change the main database source from SQLite to any other sources that available to Prisma ORM, such as MongoDB, postgresql... etc.
+You can change the main database source from SQLite to any other sources that available to Prisma ORM, such as MongoDB, postgresql... etc, but you need to edit the models of each default SQLite models in `schema.prisma` file.

 It's recommended to make your bot private because of the command `/import`, read the first warning in this following question: [How to import the XP from the Mee6 database?](#how-to-import-the-xp-from-the-mee6-database).